Chapter 11

 I sat in what may very well have been my new favorite class, Mystech and Myst Fundamentals.
 The instructor was a middle-aged Human woman, Mystagogue Jenna.
 Her blond hair was a frizzy mess that looked more like a bush of silver-gold wheat than actual hair.
 Her eyes were an agate blue-green outer iris with a brown-tan inner ring.
 She was pretty, if not what I looked for in a woman.
 Her petite frame was completely enveloped in black and blue caster robes that must have been a few sizes too big.
 The way she taught was full of pep and vigor.
 Her energy was wild as she jumped around more like a child on caffeine than an adult woman.

 “Myst is the GREAT fuel of magic.
 Myst infuses all things, both living and not.
 We are all creatures of the myst made up of a great flowing and burbling concoction of elements that form living things.”
 She skipped across the stage of the lecture hall only to turn on her heel and march back across, one hand pressed behind her back, the other pointing to the ceiling.
-“There are fourteen elements that make up the whole of creation that can then be broken down.
-In a simple breakdown, there are the Lumina, or positively aligned, the Umbra, or negatively aligned, and neutral.
+“There are sixteen elements that make up the whole of creation that can then be broken down.
+In a simple breakdown, there are the positive aligned, the negative aligned, and the neutral.
 There are the base four elements of Fire.”
 She lit a flame in her hands that she danced between her fingers.
 “Water.” she extinguished the flames and drew forth orbs of water to float around her hand.
 The orbs of water floated off over the heads of the crowd to burst into a mist that floated down.
 “Wind.”
 She flicked her fingers, and a breeze drifted through the classroom, turning the mist into a shimmering cloud over our heads.
 “Earth.”
 Stones formed from dust to orbit around her head, only to form into glass beads that floated to join the cloud overhead.
 “These are the core four elements.
 Each is of a neutral alignment.
-Next are the five Dualities.
+Next are the Six Dualities.
 Each of these is made up of polar opposites.
-Each Duality comprises one Lumina Element and one Umbra Element.”
+Each Duality comprises one Positive Element and one Negative Element.”
 She bit the tip of her thumb before continuing.

 The instructor clapped her hands to get the class’s attention as they realized there was no threat.
 “Now, now, class.
 Please take your seats, and we will continue.”
 After a long moment of shock, the class slowly organized and brushed the mulch off their seats.
 As everyone calmed down, I noticed that the room was now saturated with the scent of rotting plants.
 I wrinkled my nose at the stench, but even more noticeable was the look of complete amusement that the Mystagogue had at the escapade.
 I glanced up at the still-hanging fog cloud overhead and noticed glimmering dust and shards mixed in with the water.
 My best guess was that the glass beads shattered after shredding the tree.
 My main question was why the glass was still floating.
 Did she still have a use for the fragments?